 Is it about miles per gallon or emissions?
 When the fix comes out will it change the fuel economy?

-What difference does the emission regulations make?
+What difference do the emission regulations make?
 What effect does NOX have in California?

 Are Californians allowed to register their cars in California?